Consensys/quorum-kubernetes/dev/README.md

-# Playground
+# Dev

-The playground area has basic examples you can use to setup your network with.
-They use fixed keys and `kubectl` to deploy.
-Please refer to the individual folders to see how things are connected and working.
-You are encouraged to pull these manifests apart and experiment with options to learn how things work.
+The dev area has basic examples you can use to setup your network with.
+They use `helm` exclusively and there are various charts each with specfic functionality.

+The dev charts have:
+- Dynamic key & account generation
+- Agnostic of env - can be used locally and on azure.
+Edit the `provider: local` value in the values.yml
+- Keys are stored as opaque secrets and not in keyvault if using Azure.
+- Use Nodeports to expose services if running

+You are encouraged to pull these charts apart and experiment with options to learn how things work.

 ## Local Development:
 - [Minikube](https://kubernetes.io/docs/setup/learning-environment/minikube/) This is the local equivalent of a K8S cluster